-What is the difference between a Gardener and Garden Consultant?
+What is the difference between a Gardener and a Garden Consultant?

-Garden Consultants give independent advice.
-Their advice is unbiased because they are being paid to give advice and do not assume that they will be the Contractor who actually does the work.
-Garden Consultants often have an area of interest that they specialise in (such as wildflowers etc) or offer general advice such as writing a maintenance schedule.
+A professional Garden Consultant will give you independent advice.
+Their advice is unbiased because they are being paid to only give advice and do not assume that they will be the Contractor who actually does the manual work.
+Professional Garden Consultants will often have an area of interest that they specialise in (such as wildflowers etc.) or offer general advice such as writing a maintenance schedule.

-Garden Consultants will have experience relevant to their specialist subject and/or relevant qualifications.
+Garden Consultants will likely have an interest in a particular topic or experience relevant to their specialist subject and/or relevant qualifications.

 - Garden tours/guides

 - Presenting (At least 2 TGG members have presented on national television)

 Who might need a Garden Consultant?